anniejose212/testbotchronicles/_posts/2025-08-07-what-is-cloud-based-software.md

 ---
 layout: post
-title: "What is Cloud-Based Software?"
+title: "What is Cloud Based Software?"
 date: 2025-08-07
 categories: [qa manual and automation blog]
 ---